rust-lang/rust/docs/dev/lsp-extensions.md

 **Server Capability:** `{ "matchingBrace": boolean }`

-This request is send from client to server to handle "Matching Brace" editor action.
+This request is sent from client to server to handle "Matching Brace" editor action.

 **Method:** `experimental/matchingBrace`